sloth8890/Data_Structures/README.md

 # Data Structures Implementation

 ## Introduction
-This repository is implementation of various data structures for those who needs to revise the concept in a short time.
+This repository is implementation of various data structures for those who needs to revise the concepts in a short time.
 I created this repository for preparing the coding interview.

 ## Chapters
 Test commands displayed to the corresponding link.
+So you may fork this repository and modify the ```Main.java``` for testing your own curiosity.

 ### [Linked List](linked_list/README.md)